dustinmk92/GRAD521_DMP_DMK_2019/README.md

 5. For each dataset in question 2: describe how much data (approximately) will be created during the course of the project (MB, GB, TB, etc).

-Following are the answers to the prior questions.
+Following are the answers to the prior questions:

 1.)
 The research questions that I am trying to answer involves using radiation spectroscopy data.
 My field of research is nuclear engineering and within this field, spectroscopy data is quite common.